RoRoche/AndroidStarter/architecture.md

 ### Write tests the BDD way

 A trend I love when writing tests is to use the "given/when/then" canvas.
-The result is an organized writing of test methods, following a specific requirement, that can serve as technical documentation.
+The result is an organized writing of test methods, following a specific requirement that can serve as technical documentation.

-That's why I wonder "how to write better unit tests for my Android projects?".
+That's why I wonder "how to write better unit tests for my Android projects?"

 A first answer I found was to use Java labels such as: